Jim Hofher

-Jim Hofher (born October 12, 1957) is an American football coach and former player.
-He served as the head football coach at Cornell University from 1990 to 1997 and at the University at Buffalo from 2001 to 2005, compiling a career college football record of 53–84.
+James Hofher (born October 12, 1957) is an American college football coach and former player.
+He served as the head football coach at Cornell University from 1990 to 1997 and at the University at Buffalo from 2001 to 2005, compiling a career college football head coaching record of 53–84.
 Hofher was the quarterbacks and wide receivers coach of the Atlanta Legends of the Alliance of American Football (AAF) in 2019.

 Coaching career

 Hofher's coaching career began in 1981 as the quarterbacks and wide receivers coach at Miami of Ohio.
 Since then he's held offensive assistant coaching positions at Wake Forest, Syracuse, Tennessee, North Carolina and Bowling Green.
 He was the head coach at Cornell from 1990 to 1997 and at Buffalo from 2001 to 2005.
 In 1998, Hofher resigned at Cornell to join the staff at North Carolina.
 Hofher spent one year as quarterbacks coach for at Bowling Green State University in 2008 under head coach Gregg Brandon.
 He was hired in 2009 by Delaware to serve as their offensive coordinator and quarterbacks coach.
 During the 2011 off-season, Hofher was considered a candidate by Boston College for the offensive coordinator position, but was not hired.
 After four seasons with the Blue Hens, Hofher was released on November 18, 2012, after the team posted a 5−6 record in 2012.
-From 2016-2017, he served as the passing game coordinator and quarterbacks coach at the Iowa State University.
+From 2016 to 2017, he served as the passing game coordinator and quarterbacks coach at the Iowa State University.